cancerit/annotateVCF/README.md

 Release `.whl` files are generated as part of the release process and can be found on the [release page][annotateVcf-releases]

-### Package Dependancies

-`pip` will install the relevant dependancies, listed here for convenience, please refer requirements.txt for versions.

 ## Development environment

 This project uses git pre-commit hooks.
 As these will execute on your system it